enonic/enonic/xp/features/cms-expert-role.md

 # CMS Expert role

-As a content studio user, I should not be able to see the button "Source code" of HTML areas and Text areas if I do not have one of the following roles:  “cms.expert” or “cms.admin” “system.admin”.
+As a content studio user, I should not be able to see the button "Source code" of HTML areas and Text areas if I do not have one of the following roles:  “cms.expert”, “cms.admin” or “system.admin”.

 ## Estimate

-1 day
+<=1 day

 ## Requirements